Appendix to Canonical Heights on Shimura Varieties and the André-Oort Conjecture (appendix joint with H. Esnault, paper by Pila-Shankar-Tsimerman)

 In this paper we construct a map from Zakharevich's K-theory space of varieties to the algebraic K-theory of Voevodsky motives.
 This yields a uniform approach to various other realisation maps constructed by Campbell-Wolfson-Zakharevich.

-Hypertoric Hitchin systems and Kirchhoff polynomials (joint with M. McBreen)
+Hypertoric Hitchin systems and Kirchhoff polynomials (joint with M. McBreen), IMRN

 In an unpublished manuscript, Hausel-Proudfoot define a hypertoric analogue of the Hitchin system.
 Their construction assigns to a graph a complex-analytic algebraic system.
 In this paper we introduce a formal-algebraic analogue of their construction, and relate the p-adic volumes of these hypertoric Hitchin fibres to the Kirchhoff polynomial of the graph.

-Geometric stabilisation via p-adic integration (joint with D. Wyss and P. Ziegler), accepted in JAMS
+Geometric stabilisation via p-adic integration (joint with D. Wyss and P. Ziegler), JAMS

 We give a new proof of Ngo's geometric stabilisation theorem (the main ingredient of his proof of the fundamental lemma, here).
 Our approach is based on p-adic integration which we also used in our work on the Hausel-Thaddeus conjecture.